1.1 If you take the world to heart, you will hurt...

 I spent years living under the spell of the SSOS.
 Here was my thinking…

-There are a lot of activists hard at work, really a lot—but not enough.
-There’s so much more work to be done.
 So I have to do more.
 I have to do the work of two or three or four.
 Even though I’m already maxxed out.

 And what did this wrong turn lead to?
 It led to me to believe I had to play savior.
 It was clear to me that this species of ours is not saving itself, so me and my fellow activists needed to do the work of salvation.